Metrika-Inc/agent/README.md

 - Docker container.
 Requires write access to daemon's UNIX socket.
 - Systemd service.
 Requires access to journald via Dbus connection.

-`discovery.hints` is required and is used to hint the agent how to detect the node according to its execution scheme.
+`discovery.systemd` and `discover.docker` are required and used to hint the node discovery process executed by the agent.

 ## Agent internals
 ### Watchers